 Electronic waste (also known as e-waste) is discarded electrical or electronic devices.
 Improper disposal and processing of this waste can lead to adverse human and environmental damages.

-There are now more gadgets than the number of people around the world (source).
-This creates a global e-waste problem.
+There are now more mobile phones than the number of people around the world (source).
+With our tendency to just throw away products and continually purchase new ones, this creates a global e-waste problem.

 E-Waste's Impact on the Environment

 The environmental hazards caused by improper disposal of e-waste can be briefly described as follows:

 - Air Pollution: Burning of wires release hydrocarbons in the atmosphere.

 - Water Pollution: Electronic devices contain toxic metals like mercury, lead and lithium, which when disposed of improperly, mixes with ponds, lakes and groundwater.
 Communities that directly depend on these sources of water then consume it unknowingly.
 These heavy metals are hazardous for all forms of living beings.